skiiyuru/kiiyurus.space/src/content/posts/astro-part-1.md

 console.log('server started on port 3000')
 ```

-4. Created a virtual server in `etc/nginx/sites-enabled/kiiyurus.space` that will bridge the communication between the the node server and nginx server .
-Notice it uses the same IP as the node server
+### 3. Configuring Nginx as a Reverse Proxy

+Create a virtual server configuration in `/etc/nginx/sites-enabled/kiiyurus.space`:

 ```nginx
 server {